Staying alert to stop coronavirus spreading

 - Not leaving your home – you should not go out to do shopping, visit friends or family, or attend any gatherings

 - Avoiding close contact with other people in your home as much as possible

-From 23 March 2020, the Government is contacting around 1.5 million NHS patients by letter, with guidance and information on ‘shielding’.
+The Government has contacted around 1.5 million NHS patients by letter, with guidance and information on ‘shielding’.